Unplugged Lesson

 3 - Establish the Rule

-Tell the students that the "Old MacDonald" song is secretly built on a very simple computer rule that they must follow exactly.
+Tell the students that the "Old MacDonald" song is secretly built on a very simple computer rule.

 The rule has two parts: